Refusing a Breath Test in the Northern Territory

 Defences to failing to supply sufficient sample

-It is a defence if the defendant can satisfy the court that it would have been detrimental to their medical condition to provide a breath sample, or that they had other reasonable grounds for failing to submit to a breath analysis.
-It is not reasonable grounds that the defendant consumed more alcohol after they stopped driving.
+A person has a defence to a charge of refusing a breath test if it would have been detrimental to their medical condition to provide a breath sample, or if they had other reasonable grounds for failing to submit to a breath analysis.